wizand0/flask_bot/README.md

 # TODO App

+## It is a backend for arduino project: https://github.com/wizand0/DC_Monitor_UNO

 ### This is an Introduction to flask.
 This repo contains a simple web app (TODO) and log for sensors based
 ### on arduino uno using flask to get started in flask.
 ### Шn case of emergency, sends a message to a telegram bot